sebastiantoh/tp/docs/UserGuide.md

 * Exact matches (if exist) will appear as the top results.

 <div markdown="block" class="alert alert-info">
-This feature does not guarantee that all contacts whose name is similar to any of the given keywords will be in the result.
+This feature gives an approximate result for contacts whose name is similar to any of the given keywords.
+This means that there is no guarantee that all contacts in the result will always be similar to some given keyword.
+This also means that there is no guarantee that all contacts not in the result are not similar to some given keyword.
 </div>

 **Example**: